Loading...

 We could divide both sides by three or multiply them by a third.

-Again, D minus nine equals three, so the solution is D equals 12.
+Then we divide through by three again, d minus nine equals three, so the solution is D equals 12.

-If you start with a additive step, 3D minus 27 equals nine.
+If you start with a additive step, 3d minus 27 equals nine.

-Again, multiple methods, as long as your method is correct, you'll always arrive at the same solution.
+Okay, multiple methods, as long as your method is correct, you'll always arrive at the same solution.

-So positive X equals positive two.
+So positive x equals positive two.

-If you take out a factor of negative seven, you're left with negative five plus X equals negative three.
+If you take out a factor of negative seven, you're left with negative five plus x equals negative three.

-We then add five to both sides and get the solution X equals two.
+We then add five to both sides and get the solution x equals two.

 I think that method is slightly more efficient.

-For the additive step, we could add negative 35 to both sides and we'll have the equation negative 7X equals negative 14, divide through by negative seven and X equals two.
+For the additive step, we could add negative 35 to both sides and we'll have the equation negative 7x equals negative 14, divide through by negative seven and x equals two.

-Same solution, multiple correct methods.
+Same solution, multiple correct efforts.

-Look at those denominators, four, eight, two.
+Look at those denominators.

-Lowest common multiple of eight will be the most efficient thing that we can multiply both sides by.
+Four, eight two, lowest common multiple of eight will be the most efficient thing that we can multiply both sides by.

 Let's start with that.